Last Updated on August 25, 2023

 You can also take a look at the mud volcano.
 The grounds ejects gas and fire, and the mud smells like salt.
 The locals collect the gas and use it to produce energy.

-Chike mountain is another scenic spot famous for its lilies fields.
+Chike Mountain is another scenic Hualien tourist spot famous for its lilies fields.
 You can tour around the fields and visit the area’s three unique sights.
-Two of them are weird shaped rocks, and the third is the Wang Family Historic Residence.
+Two of them are weirdly shaped rocks, and the third is the Wang Family Historic Residence.
 Typical of the local architecture style, the house is open to visitors.

 In the past, aboriginals living here promised anyone who could vault across the gorge to make him chief.
 Many people tried, and the bamboo grove you can see today is what remains of their attempts (as they used bamboo poles to climb.)

-Located on the Suao-Hualien Highway, Qingshui cliff offers one of the best views over Taiwan’s Pacific coast.
+Located on the Suao-Hualien Highway, Qingshui Cliff offers one of the best views over Taiwan’s Pacific coast.
 The cliff is more than 1,000 meters high, is almost vertical, and drops directly into the ocean.
-There’s about 20 km of whirling roads and spectacular sights.
+There are about 20 km of whirling roads and spectacular sights.

 Hualien is home to many aboriginal tribes; you should add a village or two to your Hualien itinerary so you can discover their culture and traditions.